WangLabHKUST/SAVI/README.md

 Ownership: [Rabadan Lab](https://github.com/RabadanLab)

 Status: Active Development

 ## SAVI
-SAVI - *statistical algorithm for variant identification* - is a program for calling variants in genomic sequencing data written by Vladimir and Oliver with contributions from Jiguang, Francesco, Alex, and Hossein.
+SAVI - *statistical algorithm for variant identification* - is a program for calling variants in genomic sequencing data written by Vladimir and Oliver with contributions from Jiguang, Francesco, Alex, and Hossein in [Rabadan Lab at Columbia University](https://rabadan.c2b2.columbia.edu/).

 **Introduction**